About us

 Swedish embassies in the MCFA project countries:

-The European Union is the second donor to MCFA, providing EUR 12.5 million to support market development for clean cooking in Zambia.
+The European Union is providing EUR 12.5 million to support market development for clean cooking in Zambia.
 The EU funding is provided under the Zambian Energy Efficiency and Sustainable Transformation Programme (ZEEST), whose main objective is to unlock the potential of the private sector to contribute to the attainment of national energy efficiency and climate resilience goals.

 The contribution to MCFA is part of the European Union Global Gateway initiative, a new European strategy to boost smart and clean projects that combine public and private financing.
 Global Gateway includes five areas: climate and energy, transport, health, digital development, and education and research to support green and digital transitions beyond Europe’s borders.
 The initiative is implemented through a Team Europe approach, which brings together the EU and EU member states with their financial and development institutions working together on common priorities and principles to achieve scale and have visible impacts in partner countries.